 Students interested in participating must complete and submit their EURēCA Registration Form and attach a 200-word EURēCA Abstract online.
 (You may need to include utk\ before entering your Netid.)
 After students complete the Registration Form, it will be forwarded to their faculty mentor for review and approval.

-EUReCA is funded by the Chancellor’s Office, the Office of Research and Engagement (ORE), and individual colleges across campus.
+EURēCA is funded by the Office of Undergraduate Research within the Office of Research and Engagement (ORE), and individual colleges across campus.
 The competition for these cash prizes divides students into Disciplinary Divisions.
 Each Division awards cash prizes that are funded by departments and colleges.
 In addition, a final competition recognizes the top three posters within six broad categories (Art, Architecture and Design; Business; Engineering; Humanities and Performing Arts; Natural Sciences; and Social Sciences) which are chosen for gold, silver and bronze awards.
 Another set of awards are funded by the UT Chapter of Phi Kappa Phi National Honor Society, the William Franklin Harris III Undergraduate Research Award, and UT’s Office of Sustainability.
 All award winners are recognized at the EUReCA awards ceremony.
 ORE will provide award information to the Office of Financial Aid for processing.

 IMPORTANT NOTE: “If you receive federal or state financial aid, including a Tennessee Education Lottery Scholarship, the amount of the additional aid may be reduced because of your award.”